peeyushtiwari888/notes-app-ui/README.md

 -Scan QR code using Expo Go app
 ---
 📌 Key Concepts Used
--FlatList for optimized rendering
+-FlatList for optimized rendering<br>
--seState for state management
+-seState for state management<br>
 -useColorScheme for theme switching -useWindowDimensions for responsiveness -KeyboardAvoidingView for input handling